Redrawn Illustrations of Shanhaijing: The Artistic Inspiration Behind the Ancient Divine Creatures

 Redrawn Illustrations of Shanhaijing: The Artistic Inspiration Behind the Ancient Divine Creatures-5

 What kind of creature could have such bizarre features?
-Ren Caifeng was able to restore this unusual monster named “Pao Xiao” based on ancient people's - Upon seeing it now it doesn't look as terrifying but instead possesses an air of dominance typically found in antagonists.
+Ren Caifeng was able to restore this unusual monster named “Pao Xiao” based on ancient people's imagination- Upon seeing it now it doesn't look as terrifying but instead possesses an air of dominance typically found in antagonists.

 Apart from these two strange creatures mentioned above, there are many new interpretations given to classic mythical beasts in the book such as Nuwa, Xingtian, Tiangou, Houyi, etc., totaling 150 repainted monsters showcasing their splendor fully.